ubports/docs.ubports.com/about/introduction.rst

 About the Documentation
 -----------------------

 This documentation is always improving thanks to the members of the UBports community.
 It is written in ReStructuredText and converted into this readable form by `Sphinx <http://www.sphinx-doc.org/en/stable/>`_, `ReCommonMark <http://recommonmark.readthedocs.io/en/latest/>`_, and `Read the Docs <https://readthedocs.io>`_.
-You can start contributing by checking out the :ref:`Documentation intro <contribute-doc-index>`.
+You can start contributing by checking out the :doc:`Documentation intro </contribute/documentation>`.

 All documents are licensed under the Creative Commons Attribution ShareAlike 4.0 (`CC-BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0/>`_) license.
 Please give attribution to "The UBports Community".